Azjinsol/Azjinsol-Introduction/README.md

-- 👋 Hi, I’m @neomunuke and I upload random programs for fun :)
+- 👋 Hi, I’m @neomunuke and I upload random programs to practice :)